 Sunshine Coast Council just saved ratepayers around $1 mil per year.

-Now that the council has finished the solar farm at 909 Yandina-Coolum Road in Valdora, they forecast that it will save ratepayers around $1mil a year.
+The council has finished the solar farm at 909 Yandina-Coolum Road in Valdora.
+With its completion, they forecast that it will save ratepayers around $1mil a year.
 The plan is for the farm to power many of the council buildings on the sunshine coast of Australia.

 This also shows how innovative and forward-thinking our current council is.
 Because it’s the first council in Australia to take on such a project, you can see a 90-second video about it here.